-Highland Park sits a few miles up the 110 from Downtown LA, just south of Eagle Rock and Pasadena.
-Its tree-lined residential streets mix with a walkable urban culture, particularly along the burgeoning York Boulevard, a street stocked with trendy gastropubs and art galleries.
-More recently, Figueroa Street has found itself as another source of increasing pedestrian activity, partially thanks to its Metro Gold Line stop.
+Highland Park sits a few miles up the 110 from Downtown L.A., just south of Eagle Rock and Pasadena.
+Its tree-lined residential streets mix with a walkable urban culture, particularly along York Boulevard, a street stocked with trendy gastropubs and art galleries, as well as Figueroa Street, which has seen a more recent burst in nightlife activity (it’s also right near a Metro Gold Line stop).

 Highland Park has just as many contemporary landmarks as it does ones that predate the neighborhood’s distinction as one of L.A.’s hippest.
 You’ll find a swanky, steampunk-esque bowling alley not too far from an off-the-beaten-path museum, and a sidewalk taco stand just down the block from a smashburger sensation.
 The area hasn’t gone quite as full-blown high-end in the same way Silver Lake has, but, well, it’s pretty close.